June updates: Tropical Weather Outlook, active storms, and more

 A reminder to anyone with Desktop HURREVAC: this previous version of program was discontinued after the 2019 season and is no longer being upgraded, monitored, or supported.
 To see all of the latest NOAA products and functionality in HURREVAC, please be sure to register for a new account on the current web-based platform.

-- Posted by John Boyer
+- Posted by HURREVAC Support

 - On June 21, 2024